kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 Kyma Environment Broker allows you to configure operations that you can run on a Runtime.
 Each operation consists of several steps and each step is represented by a separate file.
 As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
 It can either:

-- Return an error, which interrupts the entire process, or
+- return an error, which interrupts the entire process, or
-- Repeat the entire operation after the specified period.
+- repeat the entire operation after the specified period.

 > **NOTE:** It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.